top of page

 Published: 11 November 2023

-Copies of the book can be purchased from any of the on-line books stores, Ebay or from the publisher, Feed-a-Read.
+Copies of the book can be purchased from any of the on-line books stores, Ebay or if there is an unacceptable delay in delivery, direct from the publisher, Feed-a-Read.

 Background